 Seek to convert every bulleted responsibility into an accomplishment; that is, add the “so what.”
 Use numbers where possible to quantify your accomplishments.
 But if numbers don’t exist or you can’t estimate them, find other ways, e.g. “performed above expectations,” or “well received by executives,” or “all recommendations were implemented.”
 See this blog post for more ideas on how to create great resume bullets.

-3. Bland phrases that add nothing
+3. Overused phrases that don’t add anything useful

 When I give seminars on resumes, I ask “who here is not a results-oriented problem solver?”
-Of course no one raises their hand, because everyone is, including you!
+Of course no one raises their hand, because everyone is.
 So don’t bother to put in phrases like this, or other overused phrases (e.g. “multitasker,” “references available upon request,” etc.) that don’t add anything useful into your resume.
 This extra text just makes it harder for the great stuff in your background to stand out.

 4. Too much detail

 Often I’ll see bullets that contain buzzwords or acronyms that only mean something to my client’s current employer, not to the employer where they want to work.
 Get rid of those buzzwords and acronyms.
-I don’t want any of your potential employers to have to read anything on your resume more than once to understand what you’re saying (it needs to jump off the page).
+You don’t want any of your potential employers to have to read anything on your resume more than once to understand what you’re saying (it needs to jump off the page).
 Also eliminate unnecessary detail.
 The less “extra” words that you have, the more likely it is that the important things will stand out that you really want them to see.

 5. Including an “Objective statement”

 An Objective statement is all about you.
-But the hiring manager cares far less about your objective than about how you can help them!
+But the hiring manager cares far less about your objective than about how you can help them.
 So in general leave it out (with some exceptions for college students).
 Instead, have a powerful Summary Section with a headline that communicates how you can help them.

 A summary section goes a long way toward creating a resume that resonates.
 Think of it as your “elevator speech” or “pitch” right at the top of your resume– the first thing a reader sees.
 In a summary section, the most relevant, impactful accomplishments are at the top of the first page where they will be seen, not buried somewhere on page 2 (you can repeat the accomplishments again further down in the resume, under the appropriate job).